silkieMoth/UCSB-EDS-223-Fisheries-Habitat-Suitability/README.md

-# UCSB-EDS-220-Fisheries-Habitat-Suitability
+# California Fisheries Habitat Suitability Map

-Creation of a generalized function that outputs habitat suitability based on temperature and depth range of given species.
+This project features the creation of a function that creates a map for the habitat suitability of a user specified species.